Rishabh-Mer/Wikiart_Classification/README.md

 # Image Classification using Convolutional Neural Networks

+The project involves the classification of paintings based on the artistic style used by the respective artists.

 ### To create an enviroment (if using Anaconda)
 - conda create -n myenv python=3.9